rootstrap/commerce-nextjs-poc/README.md

 ## Integrations

-Next.js Commerce integrates out-of-the-box with BigCommerce, Shopify, Saleor and Commerce.js.
+Next.js Commerce integrates out-of-the-box with BigCommerce, Shopify and Commerce.js.
 We plan to support all major ecommerce backends.

 ## Considerations